 the PPDU for each user u.
 The PHY determines the number of pad bits to add and appends them to the PSDU.

 The number of pad bits added will always be 0 to 7 per user.
-When user u of an MU PPDU uses BCC encoding,
+When user u of a VHT MU PPDU uses BCC encoding,

 the number of pad bits is calculated using Equation (22-56).
 In the case of SU ignore u in Equation (22-